mltomlins0n/QANotes/PegaNotes (CSA).md

 - Dynamically routing work.
 - Orchestrating data exchange to various systems of record.
-- Applying dealines thrughout a business case life cycle.
+- Applying deadlines throughout a business case life cycle.

 Pega has template applications that can be extended to save development time and cost.
 These are tailored towards sales, marketing, customer service, financial services, government, healthcare, and insurance.